-In plain language, this means that once a license has been purchased, the buyer is the legal owner of the software copy and may resell it accordingly - including the update and downgrade rights originally included.
+In plain language, this means that once a license has been purchased, the purchaser is the legal owner of the software copy and may accordingly resell it - including the update and downgrade rights originally included.
 It is irrelevant whether the software was originally purchased on a data carrier or as a download.

-If software manufacturers write something else in their license terms or contracts, these clauses are simply invalid.
-And copyright law?
+If software manufacturers write anything else in their license terms or contracts, these clauses are simply invalid.
+And copyright?

-This remains unaffected and is still the sole responsibility of the developer.
-This is understandable, a good thing and has little to do with second-hand software trading.
-After all, this is not about copying or "piracy", but about making products that are no longer needed still usable.
+This remains unaffected and is still the sole property of the developer.
+This is understandable, a good thing, and has little to do with second-hand software trading.
+After all, this is not about copying or "piracy", but about making products that are no longer needed usable.

-For this reason, the buyer and seller are also subject to certain documentation obligations, for example regarding the origin and further use of the software.
+For this reason, buyers and sellers are also subject to certain documentation obligations, for example regarding the origin and further use of the software.

-Because the basic prerequisite for legal trading is always that the previous owner no longer uses the software himself, i.e. has completely uninstalled it.
-At Soft & Cloud, clearly defined processes certified by TÜV IT ensure a legally compliant license transfer - including a license management portal that makes administration easier for you and provides additional transparency.
+This is because the basic prerequisite for legal trading is always that the previous owner no longer uses the software himself, i.e. that he has completely uninstalled it.
+At Soft & Cloud, clearly defined processes certified by TÜV IT ensure a legally compliant license transfer - including a license management portal that makes administration easier for you and offers additional transparency.